ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.2.3 Unrelated Actions

 If you are not currently enmeshed in a **round**, either after a successful disengagement, or after winning a **round**, you may take actions within the scene that do not directly contribute to the **defeat** of the other side.
 These **unrelated actions** may grant an **augment** to yourself or to a teammate.
 You may achieve a secondary story objective.
-This resembles an **asymmetrical round**, except that; as you are not targeted by any opponents, there is no additional risk.
+This resembles an **asymmetrical round**, except that, as you are not targeted by any opponents, there is no additional risk.

 ### 5.2.4 Assists